Wojtalo94/first_python_automated_test/README.md

-# This is my first training automated test written in python using a recorder type program called Katalon.
+# This is my first training automated test written in python.